AliSoftware/OHHTTPStubs/README.md

 You can call `+addResponseHandler` multiple times.
 It will just add the response handlers in an internal list of handler.

-When a network request is performed by the system, the response handlers are called in the same order that they have been added, and the first non-nil OHHTTPStubsResponse returned is used to reply to the request.
+When a network request is performed by the system, the response handlers are called in the reverse order that they have been added, the last added handler having priority over the first added ones.
+  The first non-nil OHHTTPStubsResponse returned is used to reply to the request.

 _This may be useful to install different stubs in different classes (say different UIViewControllers) and various places in your application._

+You can remove the latest added handler with the `removeLastHandler` method.

 ## Complete example